Factbox: Trend-following funds head for third down year

 -- Abraham Trading, Canadian, Texas --

-* Down about 0.58 percent for the year through August, with about $234 million in assets, according to Altegris.
+* Down 0.6 percent for the year through August, with about $234 million in assets, according to CTA database Altegris.

 Comment from founder Salem Abraham